Ayoub Jabbari

-Ayoub Jabbari (born 30 January 2000) is a Moroccan professional footballer who plays as a forward for FC Cincinnati of Major League Soccer, on loan from French club Grenoble.
+Ayoub Jabbari (born 30 January 2000) is a Moroccan professional footballer who plays as a forward for FC Cincinnati of Major League Soccer.

 Club career

 Born in Rabat, Morocco, Jabbari represented hometown side AS FAR before moving to C'Chartres Football on a trial period in 2019.
 On 12 February 2020, however, he signed a contract with SM Caen until 2023, being initially assigned to the reserve team in Championnat National 3.

 On 14 December 2020, Jabbari was loaned to Championnat National side US Avranches until the end of the season.
 The following 31 August, he terminated his contract with Caen.

 On 2 February 2022, Jabbari moved to Spain and joined Racing de Santander, being assigned to the B-side in Segunda División RFEF.
 He made his first team debut on 9 October, coming on as a late substitute for Matheus Aiás in a 1–0 Segunda División away win over Levante UD.

+On 2 August 2025, Jabbari was loaned by FC Cincinnati of the Major League Soccer.
+On 12 December 2025, Cincinnati triggered the purchase option in the loan deal and made the transfer permanent, signing a three-year contract with Jabbari.